growgami/xdeck-scraper/instructions/instructions.md

         - It will format the summaries via the following:
             - Date - Category Rollup will be underlined , bold, and italic.
             - Subcategory will be in underlined and in bold.
-            - Author will be in bold.
+            - Author will be in bold and have - before author name.
             - Summary will be a hyperlink to the tweet using the Tweet Link.
         - The application will send the news summaries for each category to their respective telegram channels using channel IDs.
         - It will send the news summaries to the telegram channels at 12:00 AM GMT.
     8. Error Handling
-        - The application will handle errors and log them to a file for that day.
+        - The application will handle errors and log them to a file for that session.
         - It will log the error, the time it occurred, and the error message.
         - Error logging will be explicit and detailed.
         - There will be error handling for all the core functionalities.